mm80843/T3.5/docs/Benef/PBN__Benef_972.md

 # __Reduced risk of SARS-CoV-2 transmission on various objects__

-## Name of the Benefit

-The Cu2O/PU film can be applied to a variety of surfaces, such as doorknobs, credit card buttons, and cell phone covers, reducing the risk of transmission on commonly touched objects.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing the coating would improve public health and safety and potentially restore confidence in using public spaces and facilities, leading to increased economic activity.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1069.md)